JulienMaille/dribbblish-dynamic-theme/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve (Preferably open this report from inside the dribbblish settings `About > Report Bugs` as it adds additional info automatically)
-title: "[BUG] "
+title: ""
 labels: ["bug"]
 assignees: ""